karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 sudo apt-get install nvidia-384 nvidia-settings nvidia-prime
 ```

+With certain older TensorFlow versions, [I have also found] (https://github.com/tensorflow/models/issues/5328)
+that multi-gpu training does not work well.

 I hope you found some useful tips for yourself, and if there is something
 that is not in the official TensorFlow guide, or you think it is worth to share,